lagimik/PartnerCrucible/AzureInfrastructureSolutionArea.md

 Source | Description | Notes
 :----- | :---------- | :-----
 [Apply Zero Trust principles to an Azure Virtual Desktop deployment](https://learn.microsoft.com/en-ca/security/zero-trust/azure-infrastructure-avd) | This article provides steps to apply the principles of Zero Trust to an Azure Virtual Desktop deployment| Microsoft Learn
+[Use cases for Azure Virtual Desktop Insights](https://learn.microsoft.com/en-us/azure/virtual-desktop/insights-use-cases)| Using Azure Virtual Desktop Insights can help you understand your deployments of Azure Virtual Desktop.
+It can help with checks such as which client versions are connecting, opportunities for cost saving, or knowing if you have resource limitations or connectivity issues. | Microsoft Learn

 ## Workload - Azure Kubernetes Service (AKS)